 - If a blood lead level test confirms to be positive, the CDC recommends that healthcare providers use a venous draw to confirm the test; however, if the first test was via a venous, an additional venous test is not needed.
-Additional guidance on follow-up testing as well as treating children based on their blood lead levels, can be found on the CDC website: https://www.cdc.gov/nceh/lead/prevention/blood-lead-levels.htm - Children 35 months and younger with blood lead levels ≥ 5mcg/dL should be referred to ECI for evaluation of support and specialized services for developmental disabilities or delays.
-For more information, visit: https://hhs.texas.gov/services/disability/early-childhood-intervention-services - If a child's lead levels meet the ELI requirement, the provider will complete the TXCLPPP request for ELI form (PB-101) and fax it to the EXCLPPP Environmental Specialist - Providers are expected to ensure follow up testing and treatment guidelines are followed as identified and recommended. - For more information and forms, visit Texas Childhood Lead Poisoning Prevention Program (TXCLPPP) | Texas DSHS
+Additional guidance on follow-up testing as well as treating children based on their blood lead levels, can be found on CDC Testing for Lead Poisoning in Children webpage. - Children 35 months and younger with blood lead levels ≥ 5mcg/dL should be referred to ECI for evaluation of support and specialized services for developmental disabilities or delays.
+For more information, visit HHSC's ECI Services webpage. - If a child's lead levels meet the ELI requirement, the provider will complete the TXCLPPP request for ELI form (PB-101) and fax it to the EXCLPPP Environmental Specialist - The form can be found on HHSC's Reporting Forms webpage. - Providers are expected to ensure follow up testing and treatment guidelines are followed as identified and recommended. - For more information and forms, visit the Texas DSHS TXCLPPP webpage.